cowcorp/heroku/README.md

 <br>
 A Heroku application:<br><ul>
 <li>An application is written in Ruby, Node.js, Java, Python, Clojure, Scala, Go or PHP.</li>
-<li>The application consists of source, makefile-equivalent, and a "procfile" that describes a "dyno formation" (which resultant process(es) to run on how many "dyno" execution sandboxes).</li>
+<li>The application consists of source, makefile-equivalent, and a "procfile" that describes a "dyno formation" (which resultant process(es) to run on how many "dyno" execution Unix sandboxes).</li>
 <li>When that information is deployed to Heroku, Heroku builds a "slug" (adding object files) by using that language's "buildpack".
 For new languages, custom buildpacks can be created.</li>
+<li>If you want persistence between dyno sandboxes, you need to use an external add-on such as a database.
+Even file modifications in one sandbox are not seen in other sandboxes.</li>
-<li>A dyno runs a "execution-release" (development or production): that slug plus configuration variable settings.</li></ul>
+<li>A dyno runs a "execution-release" (development or production): a slug; plus configuration variable settings; plus add-ons.</li></ul>